configcat/docs/website/docs/requests.md

 ### Call your backend instead of the ConfigCat CDN

 In the case of a frontend application, you can lower the number of calls made towards the ConfigCat CDN by moving the evaluation logic from the frontend application to your backend.

+## How to lower the monthly network traffic?

+Generally speaking the network traffic is proportional to the size of the `config JSON` and the number of `config JSON` downloads per month.

+### Delete the old feature flags and unused targeting rules

+If you have a lot of feature flags and targeting rules in a config, you can lower the size of the `config JSON` by deleting the old ones.

+### Avoid keeping lots of data in the comparison value of targeting rules or segments

+The comparison value of a targeting rule or segment is stored in the `config JSON` and downloaded by the SDKs.
+If you have a lot of targeting rules or segments with long comparison values, you can lower the size of the `config JSON` by shortening them.

+### Consider the amount of text you keep in a text setting's value

+Similarly to the comparison value of targeting rules or segments, the value of a text setting is stored in the `config JSON` and downloaded by the SDKs.
+If you have a lot of text settings with long values, you can lower the size of the `config JSON` by shortening them.

+### Separate your feature flags into multiple configs

+If you have a lot of feature flags, you can lower the size of the `config JSON` by separating them into multiple configs.
+This way the payload of each download will be smaller.